Skip to content

 5. JDP_Security_Series_NukaAI_v1.48-ZERO_DAY_PROOF.cast

-- Summary: The definitive zero-day proof.
-Despite binder updates, the system remains vulnerable to Type Confusion and Late Canonicalization across six distinct bypass vectors.
+• Summary: Confirms that despite kernel binder updates, the architecture remains vulnerable to Type Confusion and Late Canonicalization across six evaluated bypass vectors.

 Supporting Files: * Exploit Harness (Program.cs) * Execution Logs (txt) * Asciinema Recording (cast)

-The Program.cs nuke command provided by LLM Prompt:
+The Program.cs overwrite sequence initiated by LLM Prompt: Alt

-The Program.cs nuke command provided by LLM Prompt:
+The Program.cs overwrite sequence initiated by LLM Prompt: Alt

 Appendix 4: Frequently Asked Questions